LeastAuthority/althea-net-gravity-private/docs/developer/environment-setup.md

 Follow the official guide [here](https://golang.org/doc/install)

-Make sure that the go/bin directory is in your path by adding this to your shell profile (~/.bashrc or ~/.zprofile)
+Make sure that GOPATH is set and the go/bin directory is in your path by adding this to your shell profile (~/.bashrc or ~/.zprofile)

 ```
-export PATH=$PATH:$(go env GOPATH)/bin
+export GOPATH=$(go env GOPATH)
+export PATH=$PATH:$GOPATH/bin
 ```

 ### Installing NodeJS